 “And His Majesty the King hereby agrees with the said Indians that they shall have the right to pursue their usual vocations of hunting, trapping and fishing throughout the tract surrendered as heretofore described, subject to such regulations as may from time to time be made by the government of the country, acting under the authority of His Majesty, and saving and excepting such tracts as may be required or taken up from time to time for settlement, mining, lumbering, trading or other purposes.”

-What happened between 1929 and 1975 – only a 46-year period – that could explain how treaties went from short, imprecise documents to massive legal tomes?
+Between 1929 (the extension to Treaty 9) and 1975 (the first modern treaty) there were no treaties made.
+What happened during that 46-year period that could explain how treaties went from short, imprecise documents to massive legal tomes?
 Explore these changes more fully on your own.

 - Increased literacy in English of Indigenous persons